bigdoods/ifc-tech.org/docs/getting-started-guides/ifc-doc-tool.md

 ---
 assignees:
 - dlorenc
 - r2d4
 - aaron-prindle
 title: Running Kubernetes Locally via Minikube
 ---

-Minikube is a tool that makes it easy to run Kubernetes locally.
-Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
+ifc-doc-tool is a tool that makes it easy to view IFC locally. ifc-doc-tool runs a view of the loaded ifc schema.

 * TOC
 {:toc}

-### Minikube Features
+### ifc-doc-tool Features

-* Minikube supports Kubernetes features such as:
-  * DNS
-  * NodePorts
-  * ConfigMaps and Secrets
-  * Dashboards
-  * Container Runtime: Docker, and [rkt](https://github.com/coreos/rkt)
-  * Enabling CNI (Container Network Interface)
-  * Ingress

 ## Installation